 - Lactobacillus delbrueckii subsp. delbrueckii LDD01 (DSM 22106)

 Bottom line, if you are a guy you need to do the following to prevent UTIs:

 - Take probiotics

-You could also try D-mannose to prevent E. coli sticking to your bladder if you have any health conditions that make you prone to frequent UTIs.
+You could also try D-mannose to prevent E. coli sticking to your bladder lining if you have any health conditions that make you prone to frequent UTIs.